dra27/ocaml/runtime/Mangling.md

 ## Masks

-A particular configuration of the compiler has one RuntimeID, but this is used in two different contexts where certain bits are masked out:
+A particular configuration of the compiler has one RuntimeID, but this is used in three different contexts where certain bits are masked out:

 1. Bytecode Mask (0xe7fff) is used by `libcamlrun` and masks out the frame pointers and spacetime bits since these affect neither the runtime nor code